MP Estate Planning UK

 Trustees have several key responsibilities during the closure process.
 They must:

-• Ensure that the trust is closed in accordance with the trust deed.
+• Ensure that the trust is wound up in accordance with the powers set out in the trust deed.

-• Keep accurate records of all transactions and decisions made during the closure process.
+• Keep accurate and detailed records of all decisions, transactions, and communications made during the closure process.

 Final Accounts and Documentation